-- give them a coupon or a discount as some motivation to make a purchase.
+- give them a coupon or discount as some motivation to make a purchase.

-Depositphotos, for instance, remind users about the files left in a cart and encourage them to complete a purchase.
+Depositphotos, for instance, reminds users about the files left in their cart and encourage them to complete the purchase.
 Note that the CTA says “Check my cart,” and this message sounds more inviting than “Proceed with the purchase,” for example.

 Send emails dedicated to a special date

-Think of any important dates in the life of a customer you could dedicate your future emails to.
+Think of any important dates in the life of a customer that might be a good time to send an email.
 Congratulate subscribers on their birthday, sign-up anniversary, or any other holidays by offering a gift.
 Statistics prove that conversion rate of special date emails are almost 5X higher than any other emails.

-Take a look at the example from Denny’s.
-They send out happy birthday emails with an appetizing photo and invite to have a birthday breakfast at their restaurant.
+Take a look at this example from Denny’s.
+They send out birthday emails with an appetizing photo and invite their subscribers to have a birthday breakfast at their restaurant.

 Create a post-purchase email series

 Provided a purchase was successful, post-purchase emails can help you maintain a solid reputation and encourage repeat purchases.